MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 [*Mandatory Fix*]

-:::image type="icon" source="../../../../assets/icons/certificate-icon-16.png"::: This section is inline with [Microsoft commercial marketplace policy number 1140.3.3](/legal/marketplace/certification-policies#114033-external-domains) and provides developer guidance on usage of restricted domains in the `validDomains` manifest property.
+:::image type=*icon* source="../../../../assets/icons/certificate-icon-16.png"::: This section is inline with [Microsoft commercial marketplace policy number 1140.3.3](/legal/marketplace/certification-policies#114033-external-domains) and provides developer guidance on usage of restricted domains in the `validDomains` manifest property.
 <br></br>
 <details><summary>Expand to know more</summary>